RobMeades/DMUClass116/README.md

 There are also two pieces which would be glued/screwed under the aluminimum chassis plate of the trailer composite car; the two by two chassis sides of the trailer composite car would attach to these but I've not generated the trailer composite chassis sides yet.

 These parts should all be printed in black ASA since that would work best for painting.
-I printed the chassis sides in 0.05 mm ultimate resolution and everything else in 0.2 mm fast resolution; no supports are required provided the chassis sides are printed such that they are printed with the sides with the detail on  pointing vertically upwards (i.e. their widest/flatest side is against the heat plate).
+I printed the chassis sides in 0.05 mm ultimate resolution and everything else in 0.2 mm fast resolution; no supports are required provided the chassis sides are printed such that the sides with the detail on  are pointing vertically upwards (i.e. their widest/flatest side is against the heat plate).

 ## body.blend
 The template file for the coach-body parts; still a work in progress, this has only been tested printed in PLA so far.
 It should be printed rotated by 90 on the X axis, such that the corridor rises vertically upwards from the heat plate; that way no supports are required.

 # Milled Parts

 These parts are milled from 3 mm thick aluminium plate and on my [cnc-step.de](https://cnc.step.de) CNC milling machine.
-The file format is [VCarve](https://www.vectric.com/products/vcarve.htm)
+The file format is [VCarve](https://www.vectric.com/products/vcarve.htm).

 dmu_base_motor_open_second.crv: the chassis base for the motor open second.